iglesias1602/DEV-II-SESS/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/iglesias1602/DEV-II-SESS/issues).
-You can also take a look at the [contributing guide](https://github.com/kefranabg/readme-md-generator/blob/master/CONTRIBUTING.md).
+You can also take a look at the ~~[contributing guide](https://github.com/kefranabg/readme-md-generator/blob/master/CONTRIBUTING.md)~~.

 ## Show your support